LinkedIn Strategy

 3. LinkedIn selling techniques

-• You have genuine knowledge or experience
+• You have genuine knowledge or direct experience in the area

 • Your target audience cares about the topic

-• You find the topic interesting enough to discuss repeatedly
+• You find the topic interesting enough to discuss repeatedly over months

 Posting Frequency and Timing